neilramaswamy/structured-streaming/docs/guides/io/sources.md

 ### Rate Source

-The rate source is named `rate`.
+The name for the rate source format is `rate`.
 Each output row contains a timestamp and value, where timestamp is a `timestamp` data type containing the time of message dispatch, and value is of `long` data type containing the message count, starting from 0 as the first row.

 ??? info "Supported Options"
     | Option Name             | Information                                                                                        | Default         | Required?   |